MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-auth-sign-up-user-with-username-user-attributes.md

 Errors such as these indicate that the previous operation was unsuccessful, and because of that they don't include a reference to a new state.

 The utility method `isInvalidAttributes()` returns true when one or more attributes that were sent failed input validation.
-It will contain an `invalidAttributes` parameter which is a list of all attributes that were sent by the developer that failed input validation.
+It contains an `invalidAttributes` parameter, which is a list of all attributes that were sent by the developer that failed input validation.

 The result `SignUpResult.AttributesRequired` indicates that the server requires one or more attributes to be sent, before the user account can be created.
 This happens when one or more attributes is set as mandatory in the tenant configuration.
-This result will contain a `requiredAttributes` parameter which is a list of `RequiredUserAttribute` objects, which outline details about the user attributes that the API requires.
+This result contains a `requiredAttributes` parameter, which is a list of `RequiredUserAttribute` objects, which outline details about the user attributes that the API requires.

 To handle `isInvalidAttributes()` and `AttributesRequired`, use the following code snippet: